GSA/fedramp-gov/_posts/2021-12-21-FedRAMP-Publishes-Draft-Rev-5-Baselines.md

 <strong>We Want Your Feedback!</strong>

 FedRAMP anticipates that more strategic control selection will result in a more focused security authorization process.
-The FedRAMP PMO is releasing this initial draft of the FedRAMP Rev. 5 baselines for public comment.
+The FedRAMP PMO is releasing this initial draft of the <a href="https://www.fedramp.gov/assets/resources/documents/FedRAMP_Security_Controls_Baseline_Rev_5_Public_Comment_2021_12_20.xlsx">FedRAMP Rev. 5 baselines for public comment</a>.
 Your feedback is critical in continuing to provide the best guidance possible.

-Please provide your feedback through this excel file to <a href="mailto:info@fedramp.gov">info@fedramp.gov</a> by Friday, April 1, 2022
+Please provide your feedback through this <a href="https://www.fedramp.gov/assets/resources/documents/FedRAMP_Draft_Rev5_Baselines_Feedback.xlsx">excel file</a> to <a href="mailto:info@fedramp.gov">info@fedramp.gov</a> by Friday, April 1, 2022